mostafaDevadam/egybell-task/README.md

 I saved token in cookie using js-cookie library because react has not built-in api/lib for cookie.

 Pages:
-Login: use AuthForm with validation(email, password)
+auth/Login: use AuthForm with validation(email, password)
-Register: useAuthForm with validation(role, email, password, confirm-password)
-Dashboard: is default page when user/admin is logged-in
-Profile: display email and role
-Users: for admin and when current role is admin and admin can view/edit user profile
-ActivityLogs: for admin and current role is admin and admin can see the user activities
+auth/Register: useAuthForm with validation(role, email, password, confirm-password) pages/Dashboard: is default page when user/admin is logged-in pages/Profile: display email and role pages/Users: for admin and when current role is admin and admin can view/edit user profile pages/ActivityLogs: for admin and current role is admin and admin can see the user activities

 Routes:
 I created app-routes and protected routes based on current user and his role